DUNE/p3s/documents/src/JOB.md

 ```

 Then you don't need to worry about the server URL etc. Other environment
-variables contained in this file will be explained later in this document.
+variables contained in this file will be explained later in this document where necessary.
 Now, you can switch to the "clients" directory and try to run the command:
 ```
 ./summary.py -P